pepipost/pepipost-sdk-csharp/README.md

 <a name="about"></a>
 ## About
-pepipost-php-sdk library is guided and supported by the Pepipost Developer Experience Team.
+pepipost-csharp-sdk library is guided and supported by the Pepipost Developer Experience Team.
-This pepipost-php-sdk library is maintained and funded by Pepipost Ltd. The names and logos for pepipost-php-sdk are trademarks of Pepipost Ltd.
+This pepipost-csharp-sdk library is maintained and funded by Pepipost Ltd. The names and logos for pepipost-csharp-sdk are trademarks of Pepipost Ltd.

 <a name="license"></a>
 ## License